Welcome to The Deese Law Firm PLLC!

 Seal Criminal Records with an Order of Nondisclosure

 Today, one of the biggest misconceptions in Texas criminal law is that, upon successful completion of deferred adjudication, the records of the "dismissed" criminal offense simply disappear.
 To the contrary, an Order of Nondisclosure is required to "seal" the records in Texas Department of Public Safety Criminal Record Database for offenses that have been "dismissed" after completing a deferred adjudication.
-This limited "sealing" law allowing for an Order of Nondisclosure can be found in Section 411.081 of the Texas Government Code.
+This limited "sealing" law allowing for an Order of Nondisclosure can be found in the Texas Government Code.

 The petition for expunction of criminal records and the petition for nondisclosure of criminal history record information are separate and distinct legal remedies under Texas law.
 While an order of expunction basically "erases" or "destroys" a criminal record, a nondisclosure order "seals" the records of an alleged offense from the general public while still allowing "criminal justice agencies" to retain their records and furnish these records to certain statutorily exempt entities.
 It is important to have your case reviewed by a licensed Texas attorney, such as Kyle S. Deese, in order to properly determine if you are entitled to an order of expunction or eligible to petition for an order of nondisclosure.